 - Diabetic support

 Raw honey is 100 percent unprocessed, meaning it’s pure, natural, unpasteurized and unadulterated.
 It retains all the enzymes, pollen, royal jelly, propolis, rich vitamins, minerals and carbohydrate content in this form.
-Honey is known for:
+Honey is known for benefits including:

 - Helping regulate insulin